jfletcher76/CiscoDEVUC/README.md

 AXL_PASSWORD='PASSWORD'
 CUCM_ADDRESS='10.1.1.1'

-The .env file should be located at the root of your code folder structure.
+The .env file should be located at the root of your code folder structure and your .gitIgnore NEEDS TO include this .env file or it will sync to your repo and you don't want that.
 When you want to access the file you simply use os.getenv('CUCM_USER') for example.
 You must load the .env module at the beginning of your scripts along with the os module.
 See my scripts for examples.